karuppiah7890/geektrust-problems/ride-sharing/src/geektrust/thought-process.md

 or similar where we mention what kind of error occurred and when and maybe how, so that the caller can fix the issue

-For now, any function in `main.go` will just exit directly.
-Any method or function in `pkg` would return errors though
+For now, any function in `main` package will just exit directly.
+Any method or function in `pkg` would return errors though.
+This way, `pkg` can be exposed to other programs and be used with different interfaces and `main` package functions and methods need not be reusable in other programs as they are CLI interface related implementation

 - How to test add driver method?